ecotoyfounder/IBAN-Checking/README.md

 **A bit about the rules**

-• 2 symbols at the start of IBAN must contain the Country code \n
+• 2 symbols at the start of IBAN must contain the Country code
 • The third and fourth symbols must be a number
 • IBAN must contain just capital English letters and numbers
 • IBAN length can't be longer than 34 symbols
 • The shortest value I found was 16 symbols for Belgium

 **You can check not only a single IBAN but a list too.
 The list must contain a divider — ',' (comma) or '\n' (transfer to the new line).**